 Immunizations: Questions Parents Ask

-What are immunizations?
+What are vaccinations (immunizations)?

-Why should my child get immunized?
+Why is it important to get my child immunized?

 When should my child be immunized?

-The schedule recommended by experts is designed to work best with a child's immune system at certain ages and at certain times.
-The schedule is set up so that your child gets the best protection possible at the earliest age possible from the fewest shots possible.
+The U.S. Centers for Disease Control and Prevention (CDC) schedules are designed to work best with a child's immune system at certain ages and at certain times.
+They are set up so that your child gets the best protection possible at the earliest age possible from the fewest shots possible.

 Why does my child need so many doses to protect against one disease?